 Clervaux – Extend your one day in Luxembourg itinerary

 Clervaux is a quaint little town in Luxembourg filled with castles, churches, and monasteries.
 Clervaux is located about an hour’s drive away from Luxembourg.
 You can either drive or take the bus to reach there.

 Vianden – Most Popular Day trip from Luxembourg City

 You can reach Vianden Village via train or bus.
-It takes about 45 minutes one way, to arrive to the Village of Vianden from Luxembourg city.
+It takes about 45 minutes one way, to arrive in the Village of Vianden from Luxembourg City.

 Day trip to Metz – in the Lorrain Valley of France

-Luxembourg city to Metz drive is about an hour.
-There are trains available to take you to Metz (45 minute to an hour duration)
+Luxembourg City to Metz drive is about an hour.
+There are trains available to take you to Metz (45 minutes to an hour duration)

 Trier – Day trip from Luxembourg City

 Trier is located in Germany.
 This town has a rich history with Roman structures dating back to 180 BC.
-Visit this town for exploring Imperial Baths, amphitheaters, Roman bridges, old town and the Cathedral Square.
+Visit this town for exploring Imperial Baths, amphitheaters, Roman bridges, the old town, and Cathedral Square.
 The walking tour of the old town is very popular with tourists.